 Where $IN and $OUT are respectively the input and output sequences, $START_TIME and $DURATION respectively the start time and duration in hh:mm:ss format.

-In order to map the color into a BT.2020 color container, HDRTools v2.1 has been used, using the same process as the one described in clause C.3.2.1.1.
-HDRConvert config file used for this process is attached to this contribution.
+In order to map the color into a BT.2020 color container, HDRTools v2.1 has been used.
+In the first step conversion from YCbCr 4:4:4 to RGB color space was performed.
+In the second step conversion from P3-D65 RGB to 10-bit YCbCr 4:2:0 was performed.
+Both configuration files for HDRTools are attached to this report.